Fast and efficient transportation system

 Extra airlocks Total cost million

 Number of set of airlocks required to handle peak passenger traffic.
 Each mid station requires at least four airlocks.
-Each airlock can handle 116 capsules per hour.
+Each airlock can handle 138 capsules per hour.
 Transiting passengers will not need to go through airlocks.
-Stations that have multiple set of airlocks are less expensive because the approaches can be combined at an extra cost of 50% irrespective of the number of airlocks.
+Stations that have multiple set of airlocks are less expensive because the approaches can be combined.
 Stations that can handle cargo have vacuum storage facilities to store pallets waiting for shipping or pallets outside waiting for collection.

 Cost Factors